technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 01/Lab 01 - Automate Onboarding of New Employee.md

     ![](./media/image116.png)

-2. IF asked then allow permissions.
+2. If asked then allow permissions.

     ![](./media/image117.png)

 3. Fill the form with your details.
-Enter work email as your admin tenant id and **submit** the form.
+Enter work email as your admin tenant id and **Submit** the form.

     ![](./media/image118.png)